Huge Victory: Chat Control no longer forces us to break encryption! But: It now wants age verification.

 The EU Regulation to Prevent and Combat Child Sexual Abuse, first published in May 2022, has become the "most criticized law of all time".
 Here's how to stop it now!

 Chat Control was first proposed in 2022, but despite several attempts by Hungary, Sweden, and others, the draft has still not made it into law.
-Now, the Danish presidency of the EU Council is proposing a new version of Chat Control - and one that is worse than the others that came before: If the Hungarian proposal was bad, the Danish version is even more extreme pushing for a creation of an Orwellian world.
-Danish Minister of Justice and chief architect of the current Chat Control proposal, Peter Hummelgaard, even said:
+In 2025, the Danish presidency of the EU Council was proposing a new version of Chat Control - and one that was worse than the others that came before: If the Hungarian proposal was bad, the Danish version was even more extreme pushing for a creation of an Orwellian world.
+Danish Minister of Justice and chief architect of this Chat Control proposal, Peter Hummelgaard, even said:

 “We must break with the totally erroneous perception that it is everyone’s civil liberty to communicate on encrypted messaging services.”